Santa Monica, California

 Westside TV gave this exciting preview of WSB’s The Nutcracker in 2015 with commentary by Artistic Director Martine Harley.

-For three years in a row, the Times has run features and special mentions on Westside Ballet’s The Nutcracker:
+For decades, the Times has run features and special mentions on Westside Ballet’s The Nutcracker:

 Many promising dancers make their stage debuts in Westside Ballet’s The Nutcracker.
 Previous Productions highlights some of the many dancers who went on to professional careers, including Monique Meunier (NYCB, ABT),